MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/windows-7-support.md

 > - Even with these security updates, Microsoft 365 Apps is no longer supported on Windows 7.
 > - This information applies even if you have purchased Extended Security Updates (ESU) for Windows 7.
 After January 2020, security updates for Windows 7 are only available with ESU.
 For more information, see [FAQ about Extended Security Updates for Windows 7](https://support.microsoft.com/help/4527878/faq-about-extended-security-updates-for-windows-7).

-## How to manage Office 365 ProPlus on Windows 7 after January 2020
+## How to manage Microsoft 365 Apps on Windows 7 after January 2020

 Version 2002 is the last version of Microsoft 365 Apps that you can install on devices running Windows 7.
 Version 2002 is available in Monthly Channel and in Semi-Annual Channel (Targeted), and is expected to be available in Semi-Annual Channel in July 2020.